WHO team visits Wuhan market where first COVID infections detected

 The WHO-led probe in Wuhan has been plagued by delays, concern over access and bickering between China and the United States, which accused China of hiding the extent of the initial outbreak and criticised the terms of the visit, under which Chinese experts conducted the first phase of research.

+The origins of the virus have become highly politicised, and some Chinese diplomats and state media have thrown support behind theories that the virus potentially originated in another country.

-The team had been set to arrive in Wuhan earlier in January, and China’s delay of their visit drew rare public criticism from the head of the WHO, which former U.S. President Donald Trump accused of being “China-centric”.
+The team had been set to arrive in Wuhan earlier in January, and China’s delay of their visit drew rare public criticism from the head of the WHO, which then-U.S. President Donald Trump accused of being “China-centric”.

-Reporting by Martin Quin Pollard and Thomas Peter; Writing by Ryan Woo; Editing by Raju Gopalakrishnan
+Reporting by Martin Quin Pollard and Thomas Peter; Writing by Ryan Woo and Tony Munroe; Editing by Raju Gopalakrishnan and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.